Khoshik/Calculator/README.md

 # Basic - Calculator
-It can be used to do basic calculations basedon BODMAS rule.
+It can be used to do basic calculations based on BODMAS rule.